HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     **Special case: Ontology examples**

     *Example* values can be supplied for fields that are governed by an ontology by including them in the ontology schema.
-The `text`, `ontology`, and `ontology_label` fields can all take *example* valid values. **N.B.** Currently, ontology *examples* are generally lacking, and an example valid ontology value is provided for the field that imports the ontology.
+The `text`, `ontology`, and `ontology_label` fields can all take *example* valid values.

     Example: